Recap: Community S2 E19: Critical Film Studies

-- Smug Snake: Chang literally moves like a cobra from behind the counter and tries to tempt Troy to look inside the suitcase Jeff got for Abed.
+- Smug Snake: Chang literally moves like a cobra from behind the counter and tries to tempt Troy into looking inside the suitcase Jeff got for Abed.

 - Suspiciously Specific Denial: Troy comes out with two in about as many minutes.
 What makes them particularly notable is that in the first one no one's even discussing the thing he's 'denying', and in the second one no one's even speaking.

 Annie: It's really great of Jeff to put this together.

 - Take That: To Cougar Town.

 Jeff: He watched Cougar Town.
 It was like he didn't want people to like him.

 - Worth noting, Cougar Town was co-created by Bill Lawrence, friend and former Scrubs co-worker of Community producers Neil Goldman and Garrett Donovan.

 - Unusual Euphemism: Troy refers to wine as "no-no juice".